ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 and ending values of the loop iterations, `body` contains the actual loop body to be executed.

-One parameter that doesn't exist in the sequential version is the `chunk_size`.
-Chunk size determines the granularity of tasks when executing on multiple cores.
+Parallel for also has an optional parameter `chunk_size`.
+It determines the granularity of tasks when executing them on multiple domains.
+If no parameter is given for `chunk size`, a default chunk size is determined which performs well in most cases.
+Only if the default chunk size doesn't work well, it is recommended to experiment with different chunk sizes.
 The ideal `chunk_size` depends on a combination of factors:

 * **Nature of the loop:** There are two things to consider pertaining to the loop while deciding on a `chunk_size` to use, the *number of iterations* in the